duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 triggers start => 'chars';
 ```

 **triggers** are keywords that tell us when to make the instant answer run.
-They are _trigger words_.
-When a particular trigger word is part of a search query, it tells DuckDuckGo to _trigger_ the appropriate instant answer.
+They are *trigger words*.
+When a particular trigger word is part of a search query, it tells DuckDuckGo to *trigger* the appropriate instant answer.

 In this case there is one trigger word: **chars**.
 Let's say someone searched "chars this is a test." **chars** is the first word so it would trigger our Goodie.
 The **start** keyword says, "Make sure the trigger word is at the start of the query."
-The system has several other keywords like **start** that are enumerated in the [Triggers](#triggers) section.
+There are several other keywords like **start** which will be covered shortly.
 The **=>** symbol is there to separate the trigger words from the keywords (for readability).

 Now type in this line: